GunnarKarlsson/eld-chain/SECURITY.md

 Do not open a public issue for key material or live-network impact.

-Once this repository is on GitHub, report consensus, transaction, wallet, or capacity-proof bugs through GitHub Security Advisories.
-Until then, report privately to the Eld network maintainers.
+Report consensus, transaction, wallet, or capacity-proof bugs through [GitHub Security Advisories](https://github.com/eldnetwork/eld-chain/security/advisories/new).

+You can also email [gunnar.h.karlsson@gmail.com](mailto:gunnar.h.karlsson@gmail.com).

 ## Wallets